MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-runs.md

 > [!TIP]
 > To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
 Learn more about configuring user security to resources.

+> [!NOTE]
+> In the actions logs of a run, there is a limit of 10.000 actions for a desktop flow.
+If there is more than 10.000 actions in your desktop flow, you should divide it in two separated flows if you want to see all action logs online.

 ## Desktop flow run information